 - A student who failed to meet the grade point average standard may regain eligibility by earning the minimum required grade point average through additional enrollments for which the student receives no state aid.

-2. Being readmitted and/or reinstated at Empire State College after an absence of at least one calendar year and after the student provides evidence in writing to the School for Graduate Studies of his or her ability to successfully complete a degree program.
+2. Being readmitted and/or reinstated at Empire State University after an absence of at least one calendar year and after the student provides evidence in writing to the School for Graduate Studies of his or her ability to successfully complete a degree program.
 A student who is readmitted and/or reinstated after failure to make satisfactory progress must meet the credit accrual requirement the student failed to meet prior to losing eligibility within the next 9 credits of enrollment.

 3. Transferring to another institution.